jxxcarlson/microlatex-lamdera/compiler/MicroLaTeX/README.md

 ## TransformLaTeX

+L153, modified also re $$

-L242, L266: I've removed the error handling for missing end-of-block tags.
+L243, L270: I've removed the error handling for missing end-of-block tags.
 This is so that constructs such as